 The resulting scores will be multiplied to determine the Risk Priority Number (RPN).
 This number once sorted from highest to lowest) will give you a list with the processes that need he most attention at the top.
 Managers will then be able to address ways to solve the potential failures through improved process controls or increased detection controls.
-Managers can use the PFMEA framework to analyze any processes that takes place within the scope of manufacturing.
+Managers can use the PFMEA framework to analyze any processes that takes place within the scope of manufacturing and improve them accordingly.